 Any student pursuing a degree in General Agriculture needs to look into University of Maryland - College Park.
 University of Maryland - College Park offers graduate degrees in agriculture for those interested in an advanced degree.
 Positioned in College Park, Maryland, UMCP offers a dependable, suburban environment for young people.

 It's hard to find a better school than University of Delaware if you wish to pursue General Agriculture as a major.
 Graduates from the general agriculture degree program at University of Delaware make 19.6% above the typical graduate in this field.
-This school is located in the suburban area of Newark, Delaware, near to shops and other amusement.
+With more than 20,000 undergraduates, this institution is one of the biggest schools in the nation.